 Your time is a highly precious and irreplaceable resource.
 Make sure that whatever you exchange your time for is even more valuable than the time and effort you spend getting it.

 Instead of telling yourself that you’re doing enough by merely being busy, demand results.
 Wisely use your time to bring real and meaningful richness to your world.

 Copyright ©2011 Ralph S. Marston, Jr. All Rights Reserved.
 The Daily Motivator is provided for your personal, non-commercial use only.
-Re-distribution (other than personal sharing) without permission is not allowed.
+Other than personal sharing, please do not re-distribute without permission.